 Lisa Risley is a Speech-Language Pathology Assistant licensed by the state of California.
 She graduated with a BA in Psychology from Biola University and completed the SLPA program at Santa Ana College in 2015.
 She has been at UCP-OC since the spring of 2017.
 Lisa has previously worked in both private and public schools.
 She has experience with children of all ages and in various school settings, such as primary, elementary, intermediate, and high school.
 Prior to UCP-OC, she has volunteered at an interdisciplinary clinic and the Children’s Hospital of Orange County’s child life department.
-During her free time, Lisa enjoys biking, running, taking her dog on walks, spending time with her family, and being an aunt to her four nieces and nephews.
+During her free time, Lisa enjoys biking, running, taking her dog on walks, spending time with her family, and being an aunt to her five nieces and nephews.

 How to Get Here